2 Timothy 3:2

 Power (1411) (dunamis [word study] - words derived from the stem duna— all have the basic meaning of “being able,” of “capacity” in virtue of an ability & is root for our English "dynamic") is a key word in the NT being found some 121 times in the NASB most often in the Gospels and especially by Dr. Luke and in the Revelation.

 Dunamis refers to power residing in something because of its nature and referring to that which overcomes resistance.
-For example, Paul uses "dunamis" in (Ro 1:16-note) to describe the power (dunamis) of God in His gospel which produces in salvation (Note: This truth "takes the pressure off" of us to "convert" others!
-Such conversion can only be by the supernatural Gospel.
-We do however have the privileged charge to speak forth the Gospel to a world dead in trespasses and sins!).
-Only the Holy Spirit makes profession of faith a reality and faith without the works and fruit of the Spirit is dead (Jas 2:17-note).
-These men lack this saving and sanctifying power and thus fail to
+For example, Paul uses "dunamis" in (Ro 1:16+) to describe the power (dunamis) of God in His gospel which produces in salvation (Note: DON'T MISS THE FACT THAT this truth "takes the pressure off" of us to "convert" others!
+Conversion [circumcision of one's heart] can only be by the supernatural Gospel and the omnipotent Spirit.
+We do however have the privileged charge to speak forth the Gospel to a world dead in trespasses and sins - Eph 2:1!).
+Only the Holy Spirit makes profession of faith a reality and faith without the works and fruit of the Spirit is dead (Jas 2:17+).
+These men lack this saving and sanctifying power and thus fail to "bring forth (aorist imperative see our need to depend on the Holy Spirit to obey) fruit in keeping with repentance" (Mt 3:8+).

 How can you discern these men?
 (See Spurgeon's pithy discussion of this somewhat "taboo" topic!)
 Just watch their life (but remember you are not their judge but you are called to discern good from evil) and ask those who know them best what they are really like.
 These men have denied the transforming power of God's grace and the enabling "power" (2Ti 1:7-note) of the Spirit of holiness…